 Topic - Geno Smith

-Geno Smith is the new face of the franchise for the New York Jets.
+Geno Smith is still No. 1 for the New York Jets.